Stains caused by eggs, either egg yolks or egg whites, are protein stains.

 Check out this advice and video for what to do when you car gets egged here.

-Perhaps you don't want to make your own stain remover, but instead want to use something designed to remove egg stains.
-The key is to find products which contain enzymes, since this is one of the best ways to remove formula stains.
+Perhaps you don't want to make your own stain remover, but instead want to use something designed to remove these spots and spills.
+The key is to find products which contain enzymes, since this is one of the best ways to remove these stains.

 You can also share your own stain remover reviews here for other removers that work on egg, or any other stain.